jasonsjones/jasonsjones.github.io/_posts/2016-04-03-hello-interwebs.md

 With the decision made to become a software engineer after I retired from the Navy, the challenge I now faced was how to best execute the transition from a career as a Naval Officer to that of a software engineer.
 How did I do it, you ask.
-Well, I think the answer to that question is best tackled in another blog post...
+Well, I think the answer to that question is best tackled in another blog post.

+### New Job

 Now fast forward to today--I am finishing this post on April 3, 2016.
-I am excited to say that I'll be starting my first day at [Salesforce](http://www.salesforce.com) tomorrow as a full-stack software engineer.
+I am excited to say that I'll be starting my first day at [Salesforce](http://www.salesforce.com) tomorrow as a full-stack software engineer for the Community Cloud team.
 It was a long road to get here, but I'm here nonetheless.